 MNase (Micrococcal nuclease) is a nuclease commonly used to map nucleosome position on S. cerevisiae by digesting DNA that is not bound by histones.
 DNA that is bound by histones or other regulatory proteins are protected from MNase digestion (Herrmann et al. 2017).
-Incomplete MNase digestion results in a DNA ladder on an agarose gel where the bands indicate the amount of mononucleosome, dinucleosome, trinucleosome, etc. If the reaction is carried to completion, only the band indicating the mononucleosome would be present on the agarose gel analysis as all the linker DNA would have been digested.
+Incomplete MNase digestion results in a DNA ladder on an agarose gel where the bands indicate the amount of mononucleosome, dinucleosome, trinucleosome, etc. If the reaction is carried to completion, only the band indicating the mononucleosome would be present on the agarose gel analysis.
 A typical MNase digestion is pictured below.
 If the genetic material is more accessible to the MNase (e.g. if there is a higher concentration of MNase, if the reaction is allowed to proceed longer, if there are less histones etc.), then you would expect less of the higher number of nucleosome fragments, and more mononucleosomes (as the DNA would have been much further digested.)

 Figure 4 from Herrmann et al. showing an agarose gel analysis of MNase-digested DNA.
-Undigested DNA (Omin MNase digestion in lane 1) shows that the DNA is not degraded by any endogenous enzymes.
-The position of the bands on the gel in the succeeding lanes correspond to the mono-, di-, tri-, and polynucleosomes (mono-, di-, trinucleosomes labeled on the left axis).
+Undigested DNA (0min MNase digestion, lane 1) shows that the DNA is not degraded by any endogenous enzymes.
+The position of the bands on the gel in the succeeding lanes corresponds to the mono-, di-, tri-, and polynucleosomes.
 Bands are located within intervals of approximately 150bp (the length of one nucleosome.)
 With increased time of MNase digestion (increased exposure to MNase,) less of the higher-order polynucleosomes are present, and more of the lower-order or mononucleosomes are present.

 The genetic material extracted from the S. cerevisiae cells will then be subject to MNase digestion.
-Genetic material from each sample will be digested for different amounts of time (0, 1, 2.5, 5, 10, 20 minutes), and one sample will also be left without any MNase.
-The MNase digestion will be halted with EDTA, a chelating agent used to halt nuclease activity.
-The 0-minute sample is an important control to show that the starting genetic material is present and is undigested.
-The sample without any MNase is a control to show that the genetic material is being digested only by the MNase added as part of the experiment, and is not digested by any endogenous nucleases present in the cell.
+Genetic material from each sample will be subject to MNase digestion for different time points (0, 1, 2.5, 5, 10, 20 minutes), and one sample will also be left without any MNase.
+The 0-minute sample is an important control to show that the starting genetic material is present and undigested.
+The sample without any MNase is a control to show that the genetic material is being digested only by the MNase added as part of the experiment, and not by any endogenous nucleases present in the cell.
 DNA from both lines will be digested for varying lengths of time to show how quickly the DNA is being digested, giving us an idea of how accessible the DNA is to the MNase (and therefore whether or not the nucleosomes were properly formed).
-This will also provide more data points to provide further confidence in the findings of the experiment.